zahornyak/mongodump-action/README.md

 # Mongodump Action

-GitHub Action for creating a MongoDB dump using `mongodump`.
+GitHub Action for creating a MongoDB dump using `mongodump` or restoring a MongoDB dump using `mongorestore`.

 ## Example usage